MicrosoftDocs/sql-docs/azure-sql/database/monitoring-sql-database-azure-monitor.md

 You can analyze metrics for Azure SQL Database alongside metrics from other Azure services using the metrics explorer by opening **Metrics** from the **Monitor** menu in the Azure portal.
 See [Getting started with Azure Metrics Explorer](/azure/azure-monitor/essentials/metrics-getting-started) for details on using this tool.

-For a list of the platform metrics collected for Azure SQL Database, see [Monitoring Azure SQL Database data reference metrics](monitoring-sql-database-azure-monitor-reference.md#metrics)
+For typical alert rule configurations for Azure SQL Database, see [Recommended alert rules](monitoring-metrics-alerts.md?view=azuresql-db&preserve-view=true#recommended-alert-rules).
+For a list of the platform metrics collected for Azure SQL Database, see [Monitoring Azure SQL Database data reference metrics](monitoring-sql-database-azure-monitor-reference.md#metrics).

 For reference, you can see a list of [all resource metrics supported in Azure Monitor](/azure/azure-monitor/essentials/metrics-supported).